LIOMLab/MouseLab/README.md

-# LIOM Registration and Segmentation Enviornment
+# LIOM Registration and Segmentation Environment

 This repository holds the Dockerfile responsible for building the docker image which holds the tools for the registration and segmentation of mouse brain data.